vliu15/mml-robustness/README.md

 ```
 > We implement `train_jtt.py` as two subprocess calls to `train_erm.py` with error set construction in between, so running this optimization procedure requires its own script and config format.

-where default hyperparameters are specified in [configs/exp/jtt.yaml](https://github.com/vliu15/mml-robustness/blob/main/configs/exp/jtt.yaml), which loads `configs/exp/jtt_stage_1.yaml` and `configs/exp/jtt_stage_2.yaml` as subconfigs for each stage of training, respectively.
+where default hyperparameters are specified in `configs/exp/jtt.yaml`, which loads `configs/exp/jtt_stage_1.yaml` and `configs/exp/jtt_stage_2.yaml` as subconfigs for each stage of training, respectively.

 ### Simple Data Rebalancing
-We also implement all 4 methods described in [Simple Data Rebalancing](https://arxiv.org/abs/2110.14503), which showed that simply reweighting or subsampling across class or group labels can close worst-group accuracy gaps significantly.
+We also implement all 4 methods described in [Simple Data Rebalancing](https://arxiv.org/abs/2110.14503), which shows that simply reweighting or subsampling across class or group labels can close worst-group accuracy gaps significantly.

 #### Reweighting
 Reweighting refers to sampling examples from the dataloader such that in expectation, all subsets of examples are uniformly represented per batch.
 Specifically, we implement reweighting by class label (RWY) and reweighting by group label (RWG).
 These can both be specified from the ERM config as